Far-left protesters reject austerity on Hollande anniversary

 “We don’t want the financial world taking the power, we don’t accept austerity measures which destine our people, like all people in Europe, to never-ending pain,” Melenchon told the crowd.

-While the protest gathered a large swathe of left-wing sympathisers, Hollande still has the strong backing of centre-left lawmakers and the moderate CFDT trade union group, which backed the labour reform and did not join the march.
+While the protest gathered a large swathe of left-wing sympathizers, Hollande still has the strong backing of centre-left lawmakers and the moderate CFDT trade union group, which backed the labor reform and did not join the march.

 Responding to the marchers, Prime Minister Jean-Marc Ayrault told TV channel TF1: “There is no austerity, that’s a propaganda invention.”